 e.
 Applicants should have potential for future development as Japanese art experts.

 f.
-Achievements based upon the fellowship should extend beyond the applicant’s individual output and be shared with society at large through exhibits and publications.
+Achievements based upon the fellowship should extend beyond the applicant's individual output and be shared with society at large through exhibitions and publications.

 g.
 Priority will be given to applicants who are likely to present the results of their research shortly after the completion of their fellowship.

 h.
-Applicants should potentially contribute to the development of their research field and beyond.
+Applicants should potentially contribute to the development of their research field and the establishment of its infrastructure.